thacherT1D/webdevstuff/Data_Structures__Algorithms/Algorithms.desc.md

 # Sorting Algorithms

 When you're dealing with data, sorting is a very common task.
 While [sorting algorithms](https://en.wikipedia.org/wiki/Sorting_algorithm) are well-understood, they also make great fodder for interview questions, so it's essential that you understand, implement, and talk about some simple sorting algorithms.

-## Objectives

-* Implement a bubble sort algorithm in JavaScript
-* Implement a selection sort algorithm in JavaScript
-* Implement an insertion sort algorithm in JavaScript

 ## Sorting Efficiency